jordanchtan/project_archive/README.md

 1. A lot of the coding was done in Colab, hence the Python Notebooks.
 Some stuff is in other repos, and are therefore linked.

-2. A lot of the code is not cleaned up.
+2. A lot of the code is not cleaned up, and there is some unused code.

 3. Some data is stored in my personal Google Drive account (for example pre-trained models amongst other things).